 The two inflators of each airbag are triggered either sequentially or simultaneously, depending on the severity of impact, in the case of the driver's SRS frontal airbag and depending on the severity of impact and the total load on the seat in the case of the front passenger's SRS frontal airbag.

-After deployment, the SRS airbag immediately starts to deflate so that the driver's vision is not obstructed.
+After deployment, the SRS airbag immediately starts to deflate so that the driver's vision is not obstructed and the driver's ability to maintain control of the vehicle is not impaired.
 The time required from detecting impact to the deflation of the SRS airbag after deployment is shorter than the blink of an eye.